 - 4 cloves

-- fresh thyme can be replaced by 2 teaspoons dried thyme
+- Fresh thyme sprigs can be replaced with 2 teaspoons dried thyme

 - 1 tablespoon red wine vinegar can be replaced with balsamic vinegar

-- 500 ml venison stock/broth if not available then replace with beef stock /broth
+- 500 ml (2 cups) venison stock/broth if not available then replace with beef stock /broth

 - 4 tablespoons cranberry sauce (affiliate link) more for serving